1. Discover project structure

 Skip to main content

 FlowDeck CLI provides powerful build and run capabilities optimized for command-line workflows and CI/CD integration.
+The recommended workflow is to use init to save project settings, then run commands without parameters:

-Project context
+Project Context

 The context command gives you (or your AI agent) everything needed to understand your project at a glance.
 Available schemes, build configurations, simulators, and connected devices.